Skip to content

 Methodology

 One reproducible suite, every backend.
-Below: workloads, hardware fingerprinting, anti-gaming, and how to dispute a result.
+Below: workloads, hardware fingerprinting, signed results, and how to dispute a number.

 Every benchmark run executes a fixed sequence of workloads.
-The suite is versioned (suite-v1); a run's results are pinned to the exact suite version that produced them.
-Suite changes never invalidate older data.
+The suite is versioned (suite-v1); each result is pinned to the exact version that produced it.
+New suites get a new version; old runs stay valid and filterable.

 W1 — chat-short

-A short prompt → short completion.
+A short prompt followed by a short completion.
 Baseline number for any model.

 W2 — chat-long

-• Prompt: 4 096 tokens (fixture paragraphs concatenated to length)
+Prompt4 096 tokens (fixture paragraphs concatenated to length, byte-identical across machines)

 W3 — long-context-decay

-The same model evaluated at increasing input context (32 k, 64 k, 128 k tokens where supported), each yielding a 256-token completion.
+The same model evaluated at 32 k, 64 k, and 128 k input tokens (where the backend supports each tier), each producing a 256-token completion.
 Captures how prefill and decode degrade with context length.

 W4 — concurrent-decode

 Multiple simultaneous decode streams at batch sizes 1, 4, 8, 16.
-Shows aggregate throughput vs per-stream latency tradeoff.
+Measures the trade-off between aggregate throughput and per-stream latency.

-Backends without true concurrent decoding (e.g. MLX runs serially in-process) are flagged on the result so the number isn't misread as parallel throughput.
+• Backends without true concurrent decoding (MLX runs serially in-process) are flagged on the result so the number is not misread as parallel throughput.

 W5 — agent-trace

 A canned multi-turn coding-agent trace with realistic tool calls (read-file, write-file, run-tests, fix, repeat).
-The trace itself is fixed bytes — every machine sees identical context at every turn — so timings are comparable.
-Context grows to ~16 k tokens by the final turn.
+The trace is fixed bytes — every machine sees identical context at every turn — so timings are comparable.
+Context grows to roughly 16 k tokens by the final turn.

 Captured automatically on every run.
 Always coarse — class, not device.